All You Need to Know About Clinical Depression

 Surprisingly, most depressed people reach for alcohol or drugs to lift their spirits or numb painful thoughts.
 The outcome is that addiction and depression feed into each other and worsens.
 Clinical depression is associated with high risks of suicide, self-harm, and accidental injury.

 Depression compromises your immune system and weakens your body, making you more prone to chronic and physical illnesses.
-Note that there are also prescription drugs known to amplify depression.
+Note that there are also prescription drugs known to amplify clinical depression.
 Such drugs include beta blockers, corticosteroids, benzodiazepines, stimulants, statins, and anti-convulsants.

 Stress is good because it keeps us primed, motivated, and alert to respond to danger.
 As anyone with a task deadline approaching, stress mobilizes the human body to act accordingly, improving performance.
-However, excessive stress may cause severe depression in individuals who are at risk.
+However, excessive stress may cause severe clinical depression in individuals who are at risk.
 Both acute and chronic stress are essential contributors to depression development because they cause over-stimulation of the stress-response mechanism.

 Stressful situations can result in the overproduction of cortisol, also known as the stress hormone.
 At the same time, it suppresses serotonin and other neurotransmitters such as dopamine which plays a crucial role in depression.
 When the chemical systems operate, they regulate several biological processes such as sex drive, energy, appetite, and sleep.
 Besides, they allow for the expression of emotions and mood.